TomWia9/RestaurantAPI/README.md

 1. You have to change ConnectionString in **appsettings.Development.json** for ConnectionString that allow you to connect with database in your computer.
 2. Issue the Entity Framework command to update the database
 `dotnet ef database update`

+## Tests
+This project use integration tests provided by xUnit.
+To run tests go to the root folder directory and do:
+`dotnet test`

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)